 ESG – Environmental, Social & Governance

-ESG highlights various aspects of the concept of sustainability, which can include environmental, social and corporate governance aspects and is an important concept in the area of sustainability.
+ESG highlights various aspects of the concept of sustainability, which can include environmental, social and corporate governance aspects, and is an important concept in the field of sustainability.

 These are about how companies deal with environmental issues.
 This includes everything from carbon emissions and energy efficiency to water consumption and waste management.

-Example: To reduce climate impact by using renewable energy or reducing waste. - Social aspects (Social):
+Example: Reducing climate impact by using renewable energy or reducing waste.

 These focus on how companies impact people and society.
 This includes working conditions, diversity, human rights and community engagement.